-Therefore, to keep the businesses afloat, hotel and tour operators have reduced operating costs by reducing the workforce, closing the business temporarily, giving staff unpaid leave or laying off workers (Foo et al., 2021; Zubair & Shamsudin, 2021)railway services, cruise/ship services, public transport services.
+Therefore, to keep the businesses afloat, hotel and tour operators have reduced operating costs by reducing the workforce, closing the business temporarily, giving staff unpaid leave or laying off workers (Foo et al., 2021; Zubair & Shamsudin, 2021).

 According to the Institute for Development Studies (IDS), some of the measures taken by tourism business operators in Sabah include job cuts, salary reductions and unpaid time off from work (Daily Express, 2020).
 This is because the affected business operators are having difficulty maintaining their businesses because of the low demand for tourism products in conjunction with the MCO implementation.